 The bare suprarenal stent at the proximal end of the proximal body graft contains barbs that are placed at 3 mm increments for additional fixation of the device.
 This graft contains up to three precisely located holes (fenestration(s)), and cut-outs from the proximal margin (scallop(s)) of the graft material.
-(Figure 2) The fenestrations are either small (fit entirely between struts of the seal stent) or large (cross struts of the seal stent).
-The purpose of these scallops and fenestrations is to allow the proximal margin of the device to sit higher than standard AAA devices and allow uninterrupted blood flow to branch vessels of the aorta such as the renal and superior mesenteric arteries.
+(Figure 2) The fenestrations are either small (fit entirely between struts of the seal stent) or large (cross struts of the seal stent) or large (cross struts of the seal stent) or large struts of the seal stent) or large (cross struts of the seal stent) and allow uninterrupted blood flow to branch vessels of the arct as the renal and superior mesenteric arteries.
 It is recommended that all vessels accommodated by a small fenestration be stented in order to secure positive alignment of the graft fenestration with the vessel origin.
-Stenting is optional for vessels accommodated by a scallop and not recommended for vessels accommodated by a large fenestration.
-To facilitate fluoroscopic visualization of the stent graft, gold radiopaque markers are positioned as follows; one on the lateral aspect of the most distal stent and four in a circumferential orientation within 1 mm of the most superior aspect of the graft material.
-The proximal body graft also has vertically-aligned gold markers on the anterior side (at the 12:00 o'clock position) that should form a cross (+) with the horizontallyaligned gold markers on the posterior side (180 degrees opposite the vertical markers) when the device is properly oriented.
+Stenting is optional for vessels accommodated by a large fenestration.
+To facilitate fluoroscopic visualization of the stent graft, gold radiopaque markers are positioned as follows; one on the lateral aspect of the most superior aspect of the graft material.
+The proximal body graft also has vertically-aligned gold markers on the anterior side (at the 12.00 o'clock position) that should form a cross (+) with the horizontally-aligned gold markers on the posterior side (180 degrees opposite the vertical markers) when the device is properly oriented.